oskarvid/snakemake-intro/README.md

 	shell:
 		"pigz -p {threads} -c {input} > {output}"
 ```

-Let's assume our pretend server has 16 threads, Snakemake will assume that all threads are now in use and therefore only one process can be spawned.
-Even if the job in reality only uses one thread this can be useful if the job consumes too much RAM when you run two or more jobs at a time.
+Let's assume our pretend server has 12 threads, Snakemake will know that all threads are now in use and therefore only one process can be spawned.
+And no other rule can execute at the same time either since `pigz` is using all system threads already.

 ## Visualizing the workflow with a directed acyclical graph (dag)
 It is often very enlightening to get a graphical representation of the different workflow steps and how they relate to each other.
 Fortunately Snakemake has a built in way of producing what is called a directed acyclical graph, or dag for short.
 This is dependent on having `graphviz` installed.
 The basic command is `snakemake --dag` to just produce a raw "dot" output to the terminal.
 If you want to automagically create the graph you run `snakemake --dag | dot -Tsvg > dag.svg` after you have installed `graphviz`.